 8. Cancer Therapy

 Some of the electromagnetic radiations such as gamma rays have the ability to kill living cells.
-Due to this property of gamma rays, they are used by the medical industry in the treatment of cancer.
-When a cancerous cell or tissue is exposed to gamma rays, it gets eliminated.
-Thereby, curing the disease.
+Due to this property of gamma rays, they are used in the medical industry in the treatment of cancer.
+When a cancerous cell or tissue is exposed to gamma rays, it gets eliminated, thereby curing the disease.

 10. Electric Heaters or Cookers

 Infrared light consists of a band of frequencies that get absorbed by coming in contact with certain chemical bonds.
 This absorption of infrared light increases the internal energy of the bonds, thereby releasing heat energy.
 Almost all the objects present on the earth are capable of emitting infrared radiations.
 Any object that can emit infrared waves can generate heat energy.
 Hence, infrared radiations can be used in appliances such as an electric heater, electric cooker, etc.